n30dyn4m1c/n30dyn4m1c/README.md

 ## N30

-Developer based in Papua New Guinea.
+Coder based in Papua New Guinea.
 Focus areas include internal university systems, data tools, and automated trading (MQL5).

 Currently maintaining and extending personal utilities in education and local applications.